 This involves regularly auditing your data, ensuring that your data is GDPR compliant, and investing in data management tools.

 Personalization is essential in cross-channel marketing.
-Customers expect personalized experiences that cater to their needs and preferences.
-Lack of personalization can lead to disengagement and loss of customers.
+Customers expect tailored experiences that address their needs and preferences.
+A lack of personalization can result in disengagement and loss of customers.

 To avoid this mistake, use customer data to personalize your messaging and offer tailored experiences across different channels.